MADS-NET/mqtt_plugin/README.md

-# mqtt2mads plugin for MADS
+# MQTT plugins for MADS

-This is a Source plugin for [MADS](https://github.com/MADS-NET/MADS).
+This is a project providing Source and Sink plugins for [MADS](https://github.com/MADS-NET/MADS).

-The plugin provides a bridge between a MQTT network and the MADS network, i.e., it subscribes to a MQTT topic and publishes the received messages to the MADS network.
+The plugins provides a bridge between a MQTT network and the MADS network.
+Compilation results in two plugins:

+* `mqtt2mads.plugin`: A Source plugin that subscribes to a MQTT topic and publishes the received messages to the MADS network.
+* `mads2mqtt.plugin`: A Sink plugin that receives messages from the MADS network and publishes them to a MQTT topic.

 *Required MADS version: 1.0.1.*

+## Requirements

+The system must provide `libmosquitto` and `libmosquittopp` libraries and development files.

 ## Supported platforms